CloudTrail userIdentity Element

 Description Root

-field will never containRoot
+field can't containRoot

-becauseRoot
+, becauseRoot

-(alias set)The account alias For more information about AWS account aliases, see Your AWS Account ID and Its Alias.
+(alias set)The account alias For more information about AWS account aliases, see Your AWS account ID and its alias.
 IAMUser

 The user name of the IAM user AssumedRole

-Not present For AssumedRole
+Not present For the AssumedRole

 type, you can find theuserName